Markets

 The country's monetary policy is tightly controlled, but structural economic weaknesses and inflation keep the BYN undervalued.

-The Romanian leu (RON) is Romania’s official currency.
+The Romanian leu currency (RON) is Romania’s official money.
 While Romania is part of the EU, it has not adopted the euro.

 The leu’s relative weakness stems from persistent inflation, fiscal deficits, and political uncertainty.
 However, its EU ties provide some financial stability compared to non-EU currencies.